 While information continues to emerge about the ways that COVID-19 spreads from person-to-person, we know that this highly contagious virus is conveyed from an infected person to an uninfected person through large and small respiratory droplets.

 When someone sneezes, coughs, laughs, sings, talks or even breathes, they release respiratory droplets into the air around them.
 Depending on the force behind the release of droplets these partials can travel long distances.
 In fact, sneezes can disperse droplets that travel 25 feet!
-Some droplets are heavy and fall to surfaces while others hang in the air for a period of time before they dissipate.
+Some droplets are heavy and fall to surfaces or the ground.
+Others, called aerosols are so small that they hang in the air for a period of time before they dissipate.

 Previously uninfected people can inhale infected droplets, be splattered with a fine spray that lands on the mouth, nose, or eyes when they stand close to another, or touch an object contaminated with fallen droplets and then touch their mouth, nose, or eyes giving the virus entry into their body.